 I have many samples of paint I’ve picked up at Home Depot over time.
 Valspar is a nice brand to work with and that’s what I used with painting this vintage sewing cabinet.
-You can see the clean finish of this and how nicely the gold metallic looks paired with this blue.
+You can see the clean finish of this and how nicely the gold metallic pairs with this blue.
 It’s such a pretty piece, it needed that nice gold touch.

 Step By Step: